-Upon arrival in the Emergency Department his BP is 102/64 with a pulse of 64.
+Upon arrival in the emergency department, his BP is 102/64 with a pulse of 64.
 His respirations are 28 and slightly labored with a pulse ox saturation of 92% on room air.
-The monitor reveals a sinus rhythm with a 1st Degree AV Block with a rate of 64.
-His 12 Lead ECG is below.
+The monitor reveals a sinus rhythm with a 1st degree AV block with a rate of 64.
+His 12-lead ECG is below.

 If you said you quicken your steps and your heart rate goes up a little after seeing this ECG you would be absolutely correct!
 This is a large anterior lateral myocardial infarction with a very high risk for cardiac arrest from ventricular fibrillation.
 If you look at the rhythm strip you notice that the rhythm is regular with P waves before each QRS.
 However, the PR interval is in excess of .20 seconds (0.24) which makes this a 1st degree AV block.
-ST elevation is evident in Lead I, aVL, V5 and V6.
-(Lateral Wall) ST Elevation is also present in V1, V2, V3, and V4 (Anterior wall) completing the diagnosis of anterior lateral wall myocardial infarction.
+ST elevation is evident in Lead I, aVL, V5 and V6 lateral wall).
+ST elevation is also present in V1, V2, V3, and V4 (anterior wall).
+This completes the diagnosis of anterior lateral wall myocardial infarction.

-First and foremost this patient should receive 325mg of Aspirin.
-Plavix 300mg PO as a loading doe is standard practice in most facilities.
+First and foremost, this patient should receive 325mg of Aspirin.
+Plavix 300mg PO as a loading dose is standard practice in most facilities.
 He should be placed on oxygen 4 Liters via nasal cannula that should be titrated to maintain a saturation between 94% and 99%.
-Although Nitroglycerin can be considered, it should be done with caution because his blood pressure is barely 100mmHg.
+Although nitroglycerin can be considered, it should be done with caution because his systolic blood pressure is barely 100 mmHg.
 We should be dealing aggressively with his pain.
-This can be done using Morphine Sulfate 2–5mg every few minutes, or Fentanyl 25 mcgs to 50 mcgs every few minutes titrated to pain reduction.
+This can be done using ,morphine sulfate 2–5mg every few minutes, or fentanyl 25 mcg to 50 mcg every few minutes titrated to pain reduction.
 The cardiac catheterization laboratory personnel arrive and take him to the catheterization laboratory.
 The following is his initial angiogram.

 The patient reports a big improvement in his pain shortly after the balloon is deflated.
-If fact, his pain is almost gone.
+In fact, his pain is almost gone.
 A stent is placed at the site of the occlusion and final angiography is performed.

-Good job, this man’s life was likely saved because of your fast diagnosis and actions when he came into the Emergency Department.
+Good job, this man’s life was likely saved because of your fast diagnosis and actions when he came into the emergency department.
 The goal is to open the blood vessel within 90 minutes of his arrival.
 The goal is to reach patients within 120 minutes of the time that the blood vessel occludes.
 This usually correlates with the time of first symptom.
-In this man’s case he remained at home for many hours with stuttering pain.
+In this man’s case, he remained at home for many hours with stuttering pain.
 This may impact how well he does going forward.